-What is a Lumbar Stress Fracture?
+What is Lumbar Stress Fracture?

 Cricket fast bowling is a unique asymmetrical action which loads the trunk through rotation, extension and side flexion at the delivery stride.
 This action repeated time after time can lead to the development of stress fractures in adult and adolescent populations.

 Repeated microtrauma to the pars interarticularis is usually to blame for your pain.
-The pars interarticularis, or ‘pars’ for short, refers to the portion of bone between the superior and inferior articular facets of your facet joints.
-The facet joints are synovial joints between each vertebrae in your spine.
+The pars interarticularis, or ‘pars’ for short, refers to the portion of the bone between the superior and inferior articular facets of your facet joints.
+The facet joints are synovial joints between each vertebra in your spine.
 Each spinal vertebra has two facet joints (left and right).
 When the ‘pars’ sustains a fracture it is termed a spondylolysis.

-What Causes a Lumbar Stress Fracture?
+What Causes Lumbar Stress Fracture?

-Athlete age, bowling technique and overall load (i.e. total number of deliveries bowled) have the largest impact on your likelihood of developing a spondylolysis.
+Athlete age, bowling technique and overall load (i.e. the total number of deliveries bowled) have the largest impact on your likelihood of developing a spondylolysis.
 One study of 180 patients showed the mean age of pars stress fractures to be 20 years old (Brukner et al. 1996).
-Your bowling techniques can be classified as front on (left image), side on (middle image) or mixed (right image) techniques.
+Your bowling techniques can be classified as front on (left image), side-on (middle image) or mixed (right image) techniques.
 Studies have shown that if you bowl with a mixed bowling technique you have a greater risk of lower back injury than if you bowl with a side or front on technique.

 Back Stress Fracture Symptoms?

 Some pars interarticularis fractures are asymptomatic.
 Symptoms you may complain of include:

 - Unilateral lower back pain on the opposite side to bowling hand dominance